uixmat/prisma-x/README.md

   - Tweaked a couple of styles i wasn't happy with.
   - Composed the README for submission.

+- `Tuesday 5th November`
+  - Fixed some mobile sizings (sorry it was really bugging me)
+  - Added drawer instead of modal for mobile but i'm not 100% happy with how the drawer and viewport interact when input is focussed.

 ---

 # Thank you 🫶🏼